 This cheap, unpretentious Columbia Pictures programmer is surprisingly crafty and suspenseful.
 Crisp direction, good performances and an interesting storyline help create an engaging viewing experience — My Name Is Julia Ross is a rock-solid, better-than-you-might-expect B-movie.

-The film was directed by Joseph H. Lewis, who demonstrated to have a knack for making gold out of pyrite all throughout his career.
-Lewis made dozens of great B-movies and some of them — film noir classics Gun Crazy and The Big Combo come to mind — have better reputations than many contemporary A-class movies.
+The film was directed by Joseph H. Lewis, who often demonstrated a knack for making gold out of pyrite throughout his career.
+Lewis made dozens of great B-movies and some of them — film noir classics Gun Crazy and The Big Combo come to mind — have better reputations than many contemporary big budget movies.

-My Name Is Julia Ross is a typical Lewis movie: small-scale production filled with unexpected goodies.
+My Name Is Julia Ross is a typical Lewis movie: A small-scale production filled with unexpected goodies.
 The economical script, based upon Anthony Gilbert’s 1941 novel The Woman in Red, was written by Muriel Roy Bolton (The Amazing Mr. X).
-The movie is tightly edited, wasting no time at all, and the plot, while a bit far-fetched, keeps you engaged.
+The movie is tightly edited and the plot, while a bit far-fetched, keeps you engaged.

 Conclusions & Final Thoughts: